Senate Executive Committee (SEC)

 Basic Page Sidebar Menu Faculty Senate

 SEC is a 58-member, elected body representing Penn's Standing Faculty to the administration.

 On behalf of the Standing Faculty, members of SEC engage in substantive investigation and consideration of matters of import with the University administration.

-The Faculty Senate Executive Committee serves three major functions:
+The Faculty Senate Executive Committee serves the following major functions: